turingschool/accelerated-mod-0/arrays.md

 ### Array Methods

-In most cases, we will want to modify data in an Array at one point or another.
+In most cases, a developer want to modify data in an Array at one point or another.
 Today, we will learn a number of ways to do that.
 They will probably not satisfy your every question of "How does X app do Y?" but this will lay an important foundation for the concept of Array methods, and some strategies to get that information you are craving!

 An Array <span class="vocab">method</span> is a piece of functionality that is built into the Ruby language, intended to be used on Arrays specifically.
 Each method has a specific job to perform; we can use it if we want, but we can't modify a built-in method.
 There are many Array methods - like anything else in programming, you will memorize a handful that you regularly use, then look to documentation for those you don't use as regularly.